KS3 Curriculum Guide

 CPRE seeks to develop informed individuals who can take responsibility for their own actions.
 We do not seek to make pupils follow any specific religious code or doctrine, although, as noted, we do emphasise Christianity and the accepted standards of British society throughout the course.
 We expect high standards of behaviour and that all pupils will strive to do their very best.
 Work is monitored against the pupil’s school target grade; those who achieve or surpass that level are praised, while those who underachieve are encouraged to do better.
 Pupils who do not meet these standards in the first instance are likely to be detained after school; if they continually do not meet the standard, their Head of Year will become involved.
 If no improvement is forthcoming, then the help of parents in enlisted.

-If you have any queries or wish for further information about this curriculum area, please contact Adam Thomson (Head of CPRE).
+If you have any queries or would like further information about this curriculum area, please contact Adam Thomson (Head of CPRE).